Keyboardly-App/keyboardly-dev/Addon.md

 There are several vocabularies used in this development.

 ## EditorInfo
-An EditorInfo describes several attributes of a text editing object that an input method is communicating with (typically an EditText), most importantly the type of text content it contains and the current cursor position.
+An editorInfo describes several attributes of a text editing object that an input method is communicating with (typically an EditText), most importantly the type of text content it contains and the current cursor position.
 See [detail](https://developer.android.com/reference/android/view/inputmethod/EditorInfo).

 ## Interface
-There is some interface that used on this development.
+There is several interfaces that used on this development.
 ### ChipGroupCallBack
 Used for handle request chips options.
 See [detail](/libraries/actionview/src/main/java/app/keyboardly/lib/helper/ChipGroupCallBack.kt).